 The need to renew, repair and replace aging infrastructure has a significant impact on municipalities and the quality of life for their residents.
 Infrastructure funding supports families and prosperous communities by maintaining safe roads and transportation, fitness and recreation opportunities, and facilities to deliver safe drinking water.
 Manitoba’s infrastructure deficit exceeds $11 billion, or a staggering $10,000 per Manitoban.
 And this doesn’t include new infrastructure needs.
 For example, the City of Winnipeg estimated that its existing infrastructure deficit is $3.8 billion, with an additional $3.6 billion required for new strategic infrastructure.

 According to the AMM’s most recent polling numbers, more than one-half of Manitobans – 56% – believe that local governments should spend more money addressing core infrastructure, like streets, roads, bridges and water and wastewater-related assets.
-Municipalities also have to think about renewing their community and recreation infrastructure.
+But just spending more isn’t a sustainable solution.
+Investments into infrastructure renewal must be smarter, more strategic and use innovative processes and technology so that Manitoban’s get better results for their tax dollar.
+We need a new way to manage our infrastructure assets.

 Gas Tax Fund (GTF)